foxypandas/foxypandas/README.md

 - 🎯 Goal: grow into a Data Scientist and build practical ML projects
 - 🔎 Interested in data analysis, visualization, and interpretable machine learning
 - 🌐 Languages: Russian, English, French
+- ☕ I like thoughtful analysis, clear structure, and elegant visual storytelling

 ---